RamVasuthevan/Personal-Website/website/soda-reviews.markdown

 - Tastes great
 - My favourite ginger beer
 - Amazing aftertaste
-- This soda is only the main reason I am doing this review.
-I'd know soda could taste so good!
+- This soda is the main reason I am doing this review.
+I didn't know soda could taste so good!
 - Rating: 9/10
 - Would I have it again?
 Yes